becarpenter/animaIPJ/IPJautonomic.md

 communicates (for example over the Internet) with the MASA of the vendor of that device.
-That MASA has the information that this pledge is actually owned by this registrar’s network and returns a security voucher back to the pledge, such that the pledge may now trust the registrar and will therefore accept an ANI certificate from the registrar.
+That MASA has the information that this pledge is actually owned by this registrar’s network and returns a security voucher that the registrar can present to the pledge, such that the pledge may now trust the registrar and will therefore accept an ANI certificate from the registrar.
 This process runs completely automatically without any further handholding or configuration.
 It is known as the Bootstrap of